-On 31 January 2020, the UK left the EU although this was followed by a transition period, during which EU law continued to be applicable in the UK, unless otherwise provided by the European Union (Withdrawal Agreement) Act 2020.
-The transition period expired on 31 December 2020.
+On 31 January 2020, the UK left the EU, although this was followed, up until 31 December 2020, by a transition period, during which EU law continued to be applicable in the UK, unless otherwise provided by the European Union (Withdrawal Agreement) Act 2020.
 EU legislation, as it applied to the UK on 31 December 2020 (either because it was derived from EU law or because before the end of the transition period it was directly applicable EU law), is now a part of UK domestic legislation.
 In addition, EU case law up until the end of the transition period is also retained EU law unless or until an appellate court in the UK departs from it.